3% Commission Realtors: Can You Pay Less? (2024 Update)

 What percentage do most realtors charge?

 In the U.S., traditional realtors charge 4.45–6.34% in total real estate commission.
-This commission is split between the listing agent (who takes an average of 2.72%) and the buyer's agent (who takes an average of 2.65%).
+This commission is split between the listing agent and buyer's agent.
 These rates can vary depending on your location.
 Learn more about real estate commissions rates by state.

 Do all realtors make 3%?